-- · Store emergency supplies in airtight plastic bags.
-Keep a supply on hand to use throughout your hurricane preparations. - Have enough waterproof containers, such as plastic bins or buckets, to store last-minute items such as clothing, evacuation supplies, groceries and more. - · Reevaluate your "Survival Kit" at least once a year to confirm it still meets your family's needs. - Replace batteries according to expiration dates recommended by manufacturer.
-Check at least every six months, and keep a large enough supply of fresh batteries on hand to operate radios and other emergency equipment for several days. - · Reevaluate all clothing items, rain gear, sleeping bags and similar supplies every six months. - · Ask your pharmacist how long prescriptions may be stored and make arrangements to have refills available in case you need them.
+- Store emergency supplies in airtight plastic bags.
+Keep a supply on hand to use throughout your hurricane preparations. - Have enough waterproof containers, such as plastic bins or buckets, to store last-minute items such as clothing, evacuation supplies, groceries and more.

+- Re-evaluate your "Survival Kit" at least once a year to confirm it still meets your family's needs. - Replace batteries according to expiration dates recommended by manufacturer.
+Check at least every six months, and keep a large enough supply of fresh batteries on hand to operate radios and other emergency equipment for several days. - Re-evaluate all clothing items, rain gear, sleeping bags and similar supplies every six months. - Ask your pharmacist how long prescriptions may be stored and make arrangements.